Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

     }
         ~~~

     > 4.0.0 of the SDK eliminates the need to add enablePush() in your launcher activity.
-Push will be enabled by default.
-If you wish to have Push disabled by default, then you should call `etPush.disablePush()` in the event callback described above.
+The SDK will enable push by default.
+If you wish to disable push by default, call **etPush.disablePush()** in the event callback described above.

-    > Changes, including your initial registration from a device, are propagated by the server every 15 minutes.
-Please ensure you have waited an appropriate amount of time before expecting to receive push notifications or for changes to take affect.
+    > Changes, including your initial registration from a device, propagate from the server every 15 minutes.
+Ensure you wait an appropriate amount of time before expecting to receive push notifications or for changes to take affect.

-1. Good practice would be to create a Preference Screen that allows a user to opt out of Push messages.
-Example code can be found in the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.
-Call `disablePush()` to allow a user to opt out of Push services.
-You can then call `enablePush()` to allow them to opt back into Push services.
+1. Create a Preference Screen that allows a user to opt out of push messages.
+Review example code in the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.
+Call **disablePush()** to allow a user to opt out of push services.
+You can then call **enablePush()** to allow user to opt back into push services.

-### CONGRATULATIONS!!!

-#### At this point you should be able to build your application and send it push notifications from your Marketing Cloud account!
+Once you complete this process, you can build your application and send it push notifications from your Marketing Cloud account.